 On October 21, 2003, we entered into a stock purchase agreement to acquire NTGH, a leader in the water management market, for a cash purchase price of approximately \$475 million, which is net of cash acquired and includes debt to be repaid.
-In connection with our acquisition of NTGH, we intend to enter into an agreement to purchase the remaining one-third interest in DAP Technologies, a Canadian company that manufactures fully-rugged handheld computers, that NTGH does not own for total consideration of approximately \$9.2 million.
+In connection with our acquisition of NTGH, we intend to complete the purchase of the remaining one-third interest in DAP Technologies, a Canadian company that manufactures fully-rugged handheld computers, that NTGH does not own for total consideration of approximately \$9.1 million.